Ferdinand, Muirhead, Bale & Moeen honoured by Queen

 Muirhead brought watching British team-mates in the Ice Cube to their feet as she scored a superb four in the seventh end to effectively clinch the Olympic title.

-Her performance was made even more stoic after returning from hip surgery.
+Her performance was the more remarkable for her having returned from hip surgery.

 She described the winning moment as a "dream" after emulating the gold won by Rhona Howie's team at Salt Lake City in 2002.